desiderati/commons/README.md

 - Now it's possible to define the exception message which should be recorded in the log as a warning.

 #### [2.3.21] - 2021-05-31
-- Now it's possible to define an exceptions list which should be recorded in the log as a warning.
+- Now it's possible to define an exception list which should be recorded in the log as a warning.

 #### [2.3.20] - 2020-08-12
 - Node 12.18.2 and NPM 6.14.5.